anonyMSR2025/anonyMSR2025/README.md

 ### 1. Data location

-1. A sample of the data collected (Section IV) is located under `./Data/`
+1. A sample of the data collected (100 train, 100 test, 100 valid, Section IV) is located under `./Data/`.
+We will release the full dataset later.
 2. The data of manual annotation is under `./manual_labeling_results/`

 ### 2. How to reproduce the code